-Farmland is uncorrelated to pretty much the rest of the economy, which makes it great for diversification, it’s super protected from inflation, plus global demographics are moving in favor of farmland investing!
+Farmland is uncorrelated to pretty much the rest of the economy, which can make it great for diversification, it’s considered by many as super protected from inflation.
+Plus global demographics are moving in favor of farmland investing!
 Also it’s real estate – which will always be the secret sauce to any investor’s portfolio.

 Farmland investing: Historical Performance